Arcangelo Corelli: Professional success

 In 1687 Corelli led the festival performances of music for Queen Christina of Sweden.
 He was also a favorite of Cardinal Pietro Ottoboni, grandnephew of another Cardinal Pietro Ottoboni, who in 1689 became Pope Alexander VIII.
 From 1689 to 1690 he was in Modena.
 The Duke of Modena was generous to him.
 In 1706 Corelli was elected a member of the Pontificia Accademia degli Arcadi (the Arcadian Academy of Rome).
 He received the Arcadian name of Arcomelo Erimanteo.

 In 1708 he returned to Rome, living in the palace of Cardinal Ottoboni.
-His visit to Naples, at the invitation of the king, took place in the same year.
+His visit to Naples, at the invitation of King Philip V, took place in the same year.
 The style of execution introduced by Corelli and preserved by his pupils, such as Francesco Geminiani, Pietro Locatelli, Pietro Castrucci, Francesco Antonio Bonporti, Giovanni Stefano Carbonelli, Francesco Gasparini, and others, was of vital importance for the development of violin playing.
 It has been said that the paths of all of the famous violinist-composers of 18th-century Italy led to Arcangelo Corelli, who was their "iconic point of reference".

 However, Corelli used only a limited portion of his instrument's capabilities.
 This may be seen from his writings.
 The parts for violin very rarely proceed above D on the highest string, sometimes reaching the E in fourth position on the highest string.
 The story has been told and retold that Corelli refused to play a passage that extended to A in altissimo in the overture to Handel's oratorio The Triumph of Time and Truth (premiered in Rome, 1708).

 Nevertheless, his compositions for the instrument mark an epoch in the history of chamber music.
 His influence was not confined to his own country: his works were key in the development of the music of an entire generation of composers, including Antonio Vivaldi, Georg Friedrich Handel, Johann Sebastian Bach and François Couperin, as well as many others.
 Bach studied the works of Corelli and based an organ fugue (BWV 579) on Corelli's Opus 3 of 1689.
 Handel's Opus 6 Concerti Grossi take Corelli's own older Opus 6 Concerti as models, rather than the later three-movement Venetian concerto of Antonio Vivaldi favoured by Bach.

 Musical society in Rome also owed much to Corelli.
 He was received in the highest circles of the aristocracy, and for a long time presided at the celebrated Monday concerts in the palace of Cardinal Ottoboni.